oswaldosantos/sup/en/sobre-en.md

 <a name="um">1</a>: See the references available in the “Learn More” section.
 For a discussion of the social determination of OHP, see the manuscripts cited above.

-Panoramic picture of our friend Notable Salazar [@salazarnotable](https://www.instagram.com/salazarnotable/)
+Panoramic image of our friend Notable Salazar [@salazarnotable](https://www.instagram.com/salazarnotable/)